v0.9.4

 If

-stream instance, but must be changed before the'end'
+Duplexstream instance, but must be changed before the'end'event is emitted.